Great Belt Bridge: East Bridge

 Built between 1991 and 1998 at a cost of US$950 million, the East Bridge (Østbroen) is a suspension bridge between Halsskov and Sprogø.
 It is 6790 m long with a free span of 1624 m,.
-The Akashi-Kaikyo Bridge was opened two months earlier.
-The East Bridge had been planned to be completed in time to be the longest bridge, but it was delayed.
+The East Bridge had been planned to be completed in time to be the longest bridge in the world, but there were delays in construction.
+Therefore, it happened that the Akashi-Kaikyo Bridge was opened two months earlier.

 The vertical clearance for ships is 65 m, meaning the world's largest cruise ship, an Oasis-class cruise ship, just fits under with its smokestack folded.
 At 254 m above sea level, the two pylons of the East Bridge are the highest points on self-supporting structures in Denmark.
 Some radio masts, such as Tommerup transmitter, are taller.

 To keep the main cables tensioned, an anchorage structure on each side of the span is placed below the road deck.
 After 15 years, the cables have no rust.
 They were scheduled for a 15 million DKK paint job, but due to corroding cables on other bridges, the decision was made to instead install a 70 million DKK sealed de-humidifying system in the cables.
 This was carried out by UK engineering firm Spencer Group, with help from Danish subcontractors Davai who provided the manpower, and Belvent A/S who provided the dehumidification system.

 Nineteen concrete pillars (12 on the Zealand side, seven by Sprogø), 193 m apart, carry the road deck outside the span.